ergoplatform/ergodocs/docs/eco/dexy.md

 ## Design

-Below are the main design aspects of Dexy-USD.
+Below are the main design aspects of Dexy.

 1. **One-way tethering**: There is a minting (or "emission") contract that emits Dexy tokens (for example, DexyUSD) in a one-way swap using the oracle pool rate.
 The swap is one-way because we can only buy Dexy tokens by selling ergs to the box, and we cannot do the reverse swap.